fangwenji/wenjifang-academic/content/authors/admin/_index.md

     url: https://hkust-gz.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include Electronic Design Automation, Hardware Formal Verification and VLSI Design and Verification.

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Electronic Design Automation
-  - Computational Linguistics
+  - Hardware Formal Verification
-  - Information Retrieval
+  - VLSI Design and Verification

 # Education to show in About widget
 education: